 1. State marketplaces, health plans, and their employees are prohibited from discriminating against the LGBTQ community.
-And insurers can’t charge you more if you have a pre-existing condition, such as HIV or cancer.
+And insurers can’t charge you more if you have a pre-existing condition, such as cancer or HIV.

 3. Regardless of where you live, you are able to sign up online, over the phone, or in person for a plan that fits your budget.
 There are people who can help you navigate the system and provide you with assistance, and there are websites where you can browse plans in your state marketplace.
-Out2Enroll lists navigators and other resources near you, such as local LGBTQ community centers, community health centers, and AIDS service providers.
+Out2Enroll lists navigators and other resources to help you find the plan that meets your needs and enroll.
 You can also call 1-800-318-2956, where help is available in more than 100 languages.

 - Out2Enroll is a coalition of organizations helping LGBTQ people stay healthy through making sure that one of the major benefits of the Affordable Care Act – access to affordable, comprehensive health insurance coverage – reaches LGBTQ communities.